atmcgrath/END-Digital-Collection/_texts/EN-Journey-1774.md

 in this manner to her, he only made things worse.
 She would not allow what he aid to be right: she plainly told him she could not bear to listen to the delivery of sentiments diametrically oppesed to her own; sentiments which no woman of spirit ought, she said, to entertain; and by wearying him with arguments in support of her own opinion which she would never give up, actually obliged him, for the sake of a quiet life, to furnish her with the money she wanted.
 For a quiet life, he was reduced to the disagreeable necessity of
 [91]
 driving his family forward to their own destruction.

-.
-Selby was a very worthy, and a very sensible mast, but he was not proof against the perpetual applications, teasingly made to him, for pecuniary Supplies.
-Money was continually wanted for changes of clothes, for card ex|iences, and Sometimes for little ref refitments, si^ milar to those which the Lumleys gave on the days of invitation,. a fr -.
+Mr. Selby was a very worthy, and a very sensible man, but he was not proof against the perpetual applications, teasingly made to him, for pecuniary supplies.
+Money was continually wanted for changes of clothes, for card-expenses, and sometimes for little *refreshments*, similar to those which the Lumleys gave on the days of invitation.

-. i
-Sir thomas’s two Sons were now coming continually to the selhy house.
-The elder of them attached himself to .♦i.
-Fanny, the younger trifled with Molly j who, naturally vain and haughty, eri vicd her sister’s having made a conquest of the immediate heir to the title and t
+Sir Thomas’s two sons were now coming continually to the Selby-house.
+The elder of them attached himself to Fanny, the younger trifled with Molly; who, naturally vain and haughty, envicd her sister’s having made a conquest of the immediate heir to the title and estate.
+Not that she, in any other
-* * •. ft • •
-estate.
-Not that she, in any other re
+[92]
-. gave him the preference.
+respect, gave him the preference.
 Haff
 p: sheir prolpeds been equally flattering,,
 ; Tj'ilj.''
 Ill she would have chosen' George, the